 If you follow Hope Street along you will pass the Philharmonic Pub, which has the famous men's toilet facilities (very luxurious decor - I am told.
 Howver the lady's toilets are just ok, nothing to make me say wow).
 The Pub is pretty cozy and many locals go here as well as visitors.
 So it is another authentic venue on the list of worth going to places.

 Continue on Hope Street (crossing at the traffic lights, across Hardman Street) and you pass the Philharmonic Hall, which has some great programming of classical and contemporary concerts.
-Again there is a restaurant, downstairs, which I haven't been to yet. over 3 years ago
+Again there is a restaurant, downstairs, which I haven't been to yet. almost 4 years ago

 Further down Hope Street / falconer Street is the Quarter Cafe, this is a fair place to share a quality pizza.
 Sandwiches from the fridge & somewhat sweet cake as well a whole range of daily specials.
 It's not Italy but personally I feel this is a safe place to take your money and you can easily sit for a while and rest your feet..
 They used to have good wifi, double check on that. prices: affordable and worthwhile

 Continue down Hope Street and pass the suitcase Art work and the old Fine Art School Building, which was purpose built with amazingly high ceilings and the windows in the perfect places to sue rooms for life drawing.
 Sadly, as universities do, the building was sold to be split into flats.
 Nobody felt that was a good idea and now LIPA, the Liverpool Institute for Performance Art owns the place and will move in shortly.